greenelab/deep-review/sections/06_discussion.md

 or fine-tuning of the whole network on radiographs with heavy data augmentation to avoid overfitting.
 Just fine-tuning of top layers led to much lower validation accuracy (81.38 vs 99.5).
+Fine-tuning procedure for the above-mentioned Basset model pre-trained on data from different cell types required not more than one training pass.
+Otherwise the model started overfitting new data [@tag:Kelley2016_basset].

 `TODO: shorten DeepChem description`
 As rare example, DeepChem, a framework